flexycode/CCPRGG2L_INTERMEDIATE_PROGRAMMING/README.md

 At the end of the course, the studend must be able to:
 1. Create a program that uses recursions and regular expressions
 2. Implement Object-Oriented in program design
+3. Create and document application that uses a modern graphical user interface (GUI)

 ###### ⚡ Course Outline: ACO -CI-F- 030(01) Course Outline - CCPRGG2L - COM